Using Models To Predict Molecular Structure Lab

 3. Chemical Catalysis

 Predicting the structures of catalysts and their interactions with reactants is crucial for understanding and designing chemical reactions.
-Computational models can be used to identify the active sites of catalysts, predict reaction mechanisms, and optimize catalyst performance.
+And computational models can be used to identify the active sites of catalysts, predict reaction mechanisms, and optimize catalyst performance.
 Molecular structure prediction can also aid in the development of new catalysts that are more efficient, selective, and environmentally friendly.

 4. Protein Structure Prediction